 From there, in fact, many boaters leave to spend the weekend away, heading to the most popular destinations in the neighboring Peloponnese: Port Kheli, Spetsai, the island of Hydra, all destinations with great tourist appeal but offering few (or very few) ports.

-Here, then, is where the small island of Dokos can come in very handy: halfway between Hydra and the mainland, it offers–in addition to a splendid sea and beautiful beaches, much beaten during the day by those who want to enjoy sun and sea–three or four anchorage points that offer excellent shelter from all winds.
+Here, then, is where the small island of Dokos can come in very handy: halfway between Hydra and the mainland, it offers-aside from a splendid sea and beautiful beaches, much beaten during the day by those who want to enjoy sun and sea-three or four anchorages that offer excellent shelter from all winds.

 The island itself offers little in the way of attractions and is virtually uninhabited, except for a tavern and a few dwellings that are now practically disused.